DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

 gitlab_rails['db_password']='gitlab_user_password'
 ```

-We need to replace several items:
+We must replace several items:

 - `external_url` must be updated to reflect the host name of our Secondary
   instance.
 - `gitlab_rails['geo_node_name']` must be replaced with a unique name for your node.
 - `gitlab_user_password_hash` must be replaced with the hashed form of the
   `gitlab` password.
 - `postgresql['md5_auth_cidr_addresses']` should be updated to be a list of
   explicit IP addresses, or address blocks in CIDR notation.
 - `gitlab_geo_user_password_hash` must be replaced with the hashed form of the
   `gitlab_geo` password.
 - `geo_postgresql['md5_auth_cidr_addresses']` should be updated to be a list of
   explicit IP addresses, or address blocks in CIDR notation.
 - `gitlab_user_password` must be updated, and is used here to allow Omnibus GitLab
   to automate the PostgreSQL configuration.

 The `md5_auth_cidr_addresses` should be in the form of
 `[ '127.0.0.1/24', '10.41.0.0/16']`.
 It is important to include `127.0.0.1` in
-this list, as the automation within Omnibus GitLab will connect using this.
+this list, as the automation in Omnibus GitLab connects using this.
 The
 addresses in this list should include the IP addresses of all nodes of your
 Secondary Kubernetes cluster.
 This _can_ be left as `['0.0.0.0/0']`, however
 _it is not best practice_.

-Once the configuration above is prepared:
+After configuration above is prepared:

 1. Check TCP connectivity to the **primary** node's PostgreSQL server: